 - Apply for a U.S. Department of Education Federal Student Aid ID (FSA ID) if you don’t already have one.
 Your FSA ID will allow you to electronically “sign” financial aid applications and federal loan promissory notes.
 Apply for an FSA ID online at StudentAid.gov.

-- Complete the Free Application for Federal Student Aid (FAFSA) for 2022-23.
-MS/MIT and MSBA students must also complete the 2023-2024 FAFSA after October 1, 2022 to be eligible for Summer 2023 financial aid.
+- Complete the Free Application for Federal Student Aid (FAFSA) for 2023-2024.
+MS/MIT and MSBA students must also complete the 2024-2025 FAFSA after it becomes available to be eligible for Summer 2024 financial aid.
 The FAFSA is available online in both English and Spanish, and the University of Virginia's school code for the FAFSA is 003745.